 If you live in a rented house or apartment, you'll need renters insurance to protect your personal property.
 Renters insurance pays to repair or replace personal property - things like your clothes, furniture, and electronics - if they are stolen or damaged.
 Renters insurance won't pay to fix the house or apartment building if it's damaged.
 The building owner's insurance policy covers that.

 Some landlords might require you to buy renters insurance as a condition of your lease.

 Insurance companies sell two types of renters policies.
 They have different amounts of coverage.

-- Named-perils policies cover property that’s lost or damaged because of events specifically listed in the policy, such as fire and theft.
-These policies won’t cover losses caused by events that aren’t specifically listed in the policy.
+- Named-perils policies cover property that's lost or damaged because of events listed in the policy, such as fire and theft.
+These policies won't cover losses caused by events that aren't listed in the policy.
 Named-perils policies are also called specified perils policies.

-- All-risk policies cover every type of loss, unless the policy specifically excludes it.
+- All-risk policies cover every type of loss, unless the policy excludes it.
 These policies are more expensive than named-perils policies because they cover more losses.
 All-risk policies are also called comprehensive or open-perils policies.

 All renters policies have a total dollar limit.
 The dollar limit is the most the insurance company will pay you for a claim, even if the cost to repair or replace your property is higher.
 Make sure you buy a policy with a high enough dollar limit to replace your property if it's stolen or destroyed.

 A deductible is the amount of a covered claim you pay.
 For example, if you have $25,000 in damages with a $250 deductible, the insurance company will deduct $250 from the amount it pays you.